Dude…

 Protecting the Landrace Genetics

-The problem Churro sheep face with modern practices encouraged among contemporary sheep breeders is to promote a fine, soft wool where coarse fiber and kemp are not desirable.
-Around the world, primitive sheep breeds that do not fit this soft-wool category have disappeared or are being “improved” to breed out the kemp and coarse fibers.
-Over the years, improving the Churro has meant introducing “more desirable” breeds into the genetics which mostly happened early in the 20th century—the ancestors of these hybrid Churros are still popular, as market logics put pressure on breeders to produce softer fleeces, with little to no kemp.
+The problem Churro sheep face, similar to all primitive sheep worldwide, with modern practices, is the promotion of fine, soft wool, where coarse fibers and kemp are undesirable.
+Globally, primitive sheep breeds that do not belong to this soft-wool category have either disappeared or are being “improved” to eliminate kemp and coarse fibers.
+Over the years, improving Churros has involved introducing “more desirable” breeds into their genetics, primarily occurring late in the 19th century and early in the 20th century.
+The ancestors of these sheep remain popular as market pressures compel breeders to produce softer fleeces with little to no kemp.

-By doing this we have inadvertently diminished the Churros remarkable adapted traits.
+By doing this, we have inadvertently diminished the Churro's remarkably adapted traits.

-These unimproved Churro fleeces retain the original-type fibers that, we believe, are seen only in the earliest Rio Grande and Navajo weavings.
-The characteristics of these fibers are unique to the old-type Churro genetic makeup: super high luster; great feel or “handle,” even though each sheep has a singular varying amount of kemp; a short inner fiber and a long, straight, crimp-free fiber that is considered the strongest among sheep breeds.
-These fleeces are unique because even though they have an undesirable amount of kemp by modern Navajo-Churro Association standards, they retain a unique high luster and open fleece not seen in most modern churro breeding.
+We are exploring various lines of fleece traits that could date back to before the 1860s, referencing historic weaving practices.
+This type of fleece is rare because it falls outside the N-CSA's acceptance criteria, yet we are investigating its historical significance and potential applications for climate mitigation.
+These unimproved Churro fleeces retain original-type fibers that we believe are found only in the earliest Rio Grande and Navajo weavings.
+The characteristics of these fibers are unique to the Churro genetic makeup: exceptionally high luster, a great feel or “handle,” despite each sheep having a singular and varying amount of kemp; a short inner fiber, and a long, straight, crimp-free fiber considered the strongest among sheep breeds.
+These fleeces are distinctive because they maintain an exceptionally high luster and open fleece not observed in most modern Churro breeding.
 We are just beginning to explore how and why these fleeces are special.
-We are also exploring additional uses of hollow kemp fiber, which also carries its own specialized biome, for soil mitigation, insulation, and water retention—let alone its capacity to assist the Churro in their survival in our changing climate.
+We are also exploring additional uses of hollow kemp fiber, which we believe carries its specialized biome, for soil mitigation, insulation, and water retention—let alone its potential to aid the Churro in surviving our changing climate.

 Churro Sheep as Climate Heroes?

-Historically in New Mexico, it was the Churro sheep that dominated the agriculture scene for 500+ years because it adapted and could survive the extreme harsh conditions of traveling long distances without food and water.
-Presently, besides the distinct way they engage physically with arid terrains, protecting the fragile desert ecosystem by the way they move and graze, we have found compelling research working with Churro fleeces in soil applications.
+Historically in New Mexico, it was the Churro sheep that dominated the agriculture scene for 500+ years because it adapted and could survive the extremely harsh conditions of traveling long distances with little food and water.
+We have found compelling research working with Churro fleeces in soil applications besides the distinct way they engage physically with arid terrains, protecting the fragile desert ecosystem by how they move and graze.
 The hollow fiber of kemp has impressive advantages with insulation from extreme temperature fluctuations and water retention.
-Because of its hollow core, it assists the other Churro fibers in water-transference and water-holding capacity.
-Unique to a primitive Churro fleece with kemp, the absorption properties change as water is taken in by the fleece.
-It has shown to be superior to other fibers in its ability to hold moisture in a gaseous state and water transferring properties.
+Because of the unique qualities these specific fleeces create, they have a symbiotic relationship in water transfer and water-holding capacity.
+Unique to a primitive Churro fleece, the absorption properties change as the fleece takes in water.
+It is superior to other fibers in its ability to hold moisture in a gaseous state and water-transferring properties.
 We are just finding out about this quality in carbon sequestering and water retention in soil when churro fleeces are used in soil mitigation.

-In most sheep fleeces, wool’s natural water-resistance and ability to wick away moisture are among its most impressive qualities, and, to many, its biggest enigma.
+In most sheep fleeces, wool’s natural water resistance and ability to wick away moisture are among its most impressive qualities and, to many, its biggest enigma.
 The main thing to know is that wool adsorbs (yes, “adsorbs” not “absorbs”, that’s different) moisture.
-Adsorption means that water molecules get trapped in the naturally porous fibers of the fabric versus absorption where water molecules permeate the fabric and are wet to the touch.
+Adsorption means that water molecules get trapped in the naturally porous fibers of the fabric, whereas absorption, where water molecules permeate the fabric and are wet to the touch.
 For wool, because the water is trapped, it doesn’t feel wet to the touch.

 But what happens to that moisture?